 We will submit the details to Companies House and handle any objections until completion.

-We will handle the annual update at Companies House and all the relevant verification that will be required, in the same manner as the original verification and registration.
+We will handle the annual update at Companies House and any relevant verification that may be required, in the same manner as the original verification and registration.

 We offer a comprehensive Register of Overseas Entities service.